 Countries usually enforce VPN restrictions by resorting to repressive methods like blocking, placing fines on users, deep packet inspection, and more.
 Let’s take a look at some of the most common ways of enforcing VPN restrictions:

 Fining citizens if caught using unregistered VPNs.
-Oppressive governments usually impose fines on users for using unlicensed VPNs, which forces the citizens to follow local laws.
+Oppressive governments usually impose fines on users for using unlicensed VPNs, which forces citizens to follow local laws.

 What Could Happen If You Use a VPN Illegally?

 If you use a VPN illegally, you can end up in jail, which is the worst scenario.
 However, in the best case, you may be able to get away with a small fine or just a warning.
-Different countries have different levels of strictness when it comes to enforcing restrictions on VPN usage.
+Different countries have different levels of strictness when enforcing restrictions on VPN usage.

-In some countries like China, VPNs are not entirely restricted, but the police may request citizens and visitors to delete privacy tools from their devices.
+In some countries like China, VPNs are not entirely restricted, but the police may request citizens and visitors to delete digital privacy tools from their devices.
 Along with that, Internet providers may also express their disapproval of VPN usage.

 Best VPNs to Bypass Firewalls and Censorship